waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Hypothesis 4 (Confirmed):** The true solution was to use the unmarked warp at (4, 0) in the puzzle chamber after arranging the pieces.
 This led to the inner chamber where Unown appeared.

 # VII.
 Custom Tools & Agents
 *   `find_path_to_target`: A Python tool that finds the shortest path from the player's current position to a specified target coordinate using a Breadth-First Search (BFS) algorithm.
-It correctly handles one-way ledges and will find a path to a tile adjacent to the target if the target itself is impassable. **STATUS: CRITICALLY BROKEN.
+It attempts to handle one-way ledges and path to adjacent tiles, but is currently non-functional. **STATUS: CRITICALLY BROKEN.
 DO NOT USE.**
 *   `find_reachable_unseen_tiles`: A Python tool that finds all unseen tiles that are reachable from the player's current position by performing a single BFS across all passable tiles, both seen and unseen.
 *   `battle_strategist`: An agent that analyzes the current battle state and recommends the optimal action (FIGHT, PKMN, PACK, RUN) based on strategic priorities like PP conservation and avoiding unfavorable wild battles.
 *   `exploration_strategist`: An agent that takes a list of reachable unseen tiles and the primary goal, then recommends the most strategic tile to explore next.